 In the bankruptcy context, effectively appealing an order confirming a debtor’s plan of reorganization is not always a sure bet, as a court may refuse to entertain the appeal in the name of equitable mootness.
 Equitable mootness – “a judge-made abstention doctrine that allows a court to avoid hearing the merits of a bankruptcy appeal because implementing the requested relief would cause havoc” – empowers a court to decline to hear the merits of an appeal.
-The doctrine addresses whether it is prudent to grant judicial relief, even when an effective remedy may
+The doctrine addresses whether it is prudent to grant judicial relief, even when an effective remedy may be possible.

 In In re One2One Communications, LLC, the United States Court of Appeals for the Third Circuit recently considered the contours of the equitable mootness doctrine and made clear that its application is to be restricted.